Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms: Algorithms

 Based on the primal Problem \ref{problem:primal}, we first add a penalty for the variance of total cash allocation to the loss function since the problem requires the total cash added to the system to be deterministic.
 We then add a second penalty term to deal with the acceptance set restriction in the problem setup.
 As a result, the objective function for our deep learning task, designed for the primal problem, becomes

 where $\mu, \lambda$ are hyperparameters and we write

-In \eqref{eq:rho_tilde}, the first term is the quantity we would like to minimize, the second term is the penalty for the variance and the third term is the penalty for failure of falling into the acceptance set.
+In \eqref{eq:rho_tilde}, the second term is the penalty for the variance and the third term is the penalty for failure of falling into the acceptance set.
 With the proper choice of hyperparameters $\mu$ and $\lambda$, the two penalties are very close to $0$ at optimal, which renders $\tilde{\rho}(\mathbf{X}) \approx \rho(\mathbf{X})$.
 In practice, we will compute the empirical estimation of $J_{\text{primal}}(\varphi)$ by using Monte Carlo algorithm to estimate the variance and expectation in \eqref{eq:rho_tilde}.
-The details is provided in Algorithm \ref{algo:primal}.
+The details are provided in Algorithm \ref{algo:primal}.